ivanfemia/abap2oauth2/README.md

 That's it!
 The consumer is registered in the system.

 User profile registration needs a report to be performed, we have not yet created i but you could use the abap2gapps demo report right now.
 See instruction on that project.

+# Usage

+1. There is an example for Google Docs here -> https://github.com/ivanfemia/abap2gapps